10 Great Ways to Learn Stock Trading in 2024

 By this point, you know what a stock is, so let's break down ETFs and mutual funds.
 ETFs (exchange-traded funds) and mutual funds are similar in that they both represent a collection, or "basket," of individual stocks or bonds.

-Take, for example, the S&P 500 market index, which is composed of 505 companies.
-Buying shares in that many different companies (a few of whom offer more than one class of shares, hence the 505) would be very difficult to do.
+Take, for example, the S&P 500 market index, which is composed of 500 companies.
+Buying shares in that many different companies (a few of whom offer more than one class of shares, so there are 503 symbols overall inside the index) would be very difficult to do.
 Thanks to mutual funds and ETFs, we can simply buy a single security that holds shares in all of them.
 The largest S&P 500 mutual fund is the Vanguard 500 Index Fund Admiral Shares (VFIAX) and the largest S&P 500 ETF is the State Street Global Advisors SPDR S&P 500 ETF (SPY).

 By buying an ETF or mutual fund, your portfolio is better diversified than if you owned shares of just one or two stocks; thus, you are taking on less risk overall.
 This is the primary advantage of buying ETFs and mutual funds over trading individual shares.